Status: Nature Conservation Marine Protected Area (Nature Conservation MPA)

 - A considerable number of oil and gas development are currently within the MPA, and the MPA overlaps with a number of license blocks identified by the Department for Business, Energy & Industrial Strategy (formally the Department of Energy and Climate Change) and so may be subject to further oil and gas development in the future.

 - Licensable activities such as oil and gas exploration and production taking place or that may take place within this MPA are managed in accordance with the clauses set out under Section 126 of The Marine & Coastal Access Act (2009).
 Under this clause, JNCC has a statutory responsibility to advise the regulator on developments that are capable of affecting (other than insignificantly) the protected features of the MPA and that may hinder the achievement of the site's conservation objectives.
 JNCC considers the existing marine licensing process is sufficient to ensure the management of licensable activities taking place, or that could take place in the future, on the protected features of this MPA.

-- For further information, see Marine Scotland’s Draft MPA Management Handbook and Marine Scotland’s guidance for marine license applications.
+- For further information, see the Marine Directorate’s MPA Draft Management Handbook and the Marine Directorate’s guidance for marine license applications.